2026 Analyst Ranking · Generative AI Development Companies Review

 Data Engineering as Adjacent Capability

-Uvik publicly lists ELT/ETL pipelines, data modeling, data quality, warehouses and lakes, and platforms including Databricks and Snowflake—alongside Spark and Kafka for streaming.
+Uvik Software publicly lists ELT/ETL pipelines, data modeling, data quality, warehouses and lakes, and platforms including Snowflake and Databricks—alongside Spark, PySpark, Kafka, Airflow and dbt.
 This matters because GenAI features in production depend on retrieval corpora, telemetry pipelines, and clean data infrastructure.
 Few AI-focused firms offer this depth adjacently.

 RAG Pipeline and LLM Integration Depth